aparana/aparana.github.io/index.md

 <hr/>

-!! 🤩 NEW!!
-I am working on an Investment Thesis for Enterprise SaaS space in India [here](https://aparanagupta.com/enterprise-saas.html).
+!! 🤩 NEW !!
+I am working on an Investment Thesis for Enterprise SaaS [here](https://aparanagupta.com/enterprise-saas.html).